Dorotheea Petre

 Dorotheea Petre (born 9 January 1981) is a Romanian actress.
 She won a special jury award for best actress at the Cannes Film Festival in 2006 for her performance as Eva Matei in The Way I Spent the End of the World.

 Early life

-She graduated in acting from the National Academy of Theater and Cinematographic Arts, "Ion Luca Caragiale" of Bucharest, Romania in 2006.
+Born in Bucharest, she graduated in acting from the Caragiale National University of Theatre and Film of Bucharest in 2006.